 Image Source: 9 Clouds

-The automotive industry is reaping big from the benefits of digital marketing.
+The automotive industry is reaping big benefits from digital marketing.
 This platform continues to provide the auto industry with a wider audience.

-Marketers in this highly-competitive sector are now able to reach customers regardless of their geographical location.
+Marketers in this highly competitive sector can now reach customers regardless of their geographical location.

 In an ever-changing automotive industry, lead generation is rapidly becoming a priority.
-Tactics for generating leads are also evolving and in order to keep up with the speed, you need to buckle up and give chase.
+Tactics for generating leads are also evolving, and to keep up with the speed, you need to buckle up and give chase.
 (See what we did here?)

 Eighty-six percent of them conduct online research before visiting a dealership.
 During this time, they expect an easy and enjoyable buying experience.
 This is because they are about to sink a huge investment – financially and emotionally, into the purchase.

 Your audience is online most of the time.
-It, therefore, goes without saying that a well-planned and executed digital marketing campaign can help you reach the right people at every stage in the buying process.
+So it goes without saying that a well-planned and executed digital marketing campaign can help you reach the right people at every stage in the buying process.

 According to Google, there are five micro-moments during an auto purchase.

-Before visiting your dealership, a potential car buyer is already making decisions and forming opinions based on their own research – both online and offline.
+Before visiting your dealership, a potential car buyer is already making decisions and forming opinions based on their online and offline research.
 It’s important to be there and to provide useful information during these research moments.
 This will ensure you are among the dealerships they visit before they make a purchase.

 The which-car-is-the-best moment is the phase before a car buyer is sure which car they want.
-Naturally, they will extensively consult people they trust in order to narrow down their choices.
+Naturally, they will extensively consult people they trust to narrow their choices.
 They can consult close friends, influential blogs, popular discussion forums, product review sites, etc.

-The is-it-right-for-me moments are when the buyer questions whether they really need a car.
-They get practical and consider the car that is right for them, space, the interior, color, trunk space, number of airbags, sunroof, etc. At this stage, video usage ranks high.
+The is-it-right-for-me moments are when the buyer questions whether they need a car.
+They get practical and consider the right car for them, space, interior, color, trunk space, airbags, sunroof, etc. At this stage, video usage ranks high.
 Top video searches include features, options, reviews, test drives, and interior and exterior walkthroughs.

 Image Source: Think With Google